Software Testing Best Practices

 What are Software quality indicators and test metrics?

-Even though there is no definite technique to estimate the code quality, we can use quality indicators and metrics discussed below to get it done.
+Even though there is no definite technique to estimate the code quality.
+We can use quality indicators and metrics below to get it done.

 Reliability is one of the metrics we can use to know the duration an application can function without failure.
 The reason behind using reliability as a metric is to minimize application downtime.
 Reliability can be estimated by calculating the bug count in production.
 This can be achieved by reliability testing as well.

-If the software can transform, adapt, and re-adjust depending on its requirements, its maintainability is high.
+Its maintainability is high if the software can transform, adapt, and re-adjust depending on its requirements.
 We can measure the maintainability of an application by calculating the number of code lines.
 The maintainability is low if the number of lines of code is high.

 In addition, we can use complexity metrics such as cyclomatic complexity to estimate the complexity of the software.
 Know that the application is challenging to maintain when the complexity is high.

-The Rate of Software Delivery is the only metric to know how often end users received a software release or an update.
+The Rate of Software Delivery is the only metric to know how often end users receive a software release or an update.

 Break Tests in Small Fractions